axelarnetwork/axelar-contract-deployments/evm/docs/rate-limits.md

 ts-node evm/its.js flow-in-amount <token-id>
 ```

-Use these to monitor how close a token is to hitting its rate limit.
+The combined in-flow and out-flow is used when calculating total flows.
+Use these to monitor how close a token is to hitting its rate limit to prevent transactions from failing that will exceed the set flow-limit.

 ---